digital-code-12/The-Last-of-Us-Part-II-fanmade-arcade-survival-game/README.md

+# The Last of Us Part II: Ellie Survival

-# DISCLAIMER:
+## DISCLAIMER:

 This is a fan-made project created for entertainment purposes.
-All visual assets, characters, and imagery are property of **Naughty Dog** and **Sony Interactive Entertainment** from *The Last of Us* franchise.
+All visual assets, characters, and imagery are property of [Naughty Dog](https://www.naughtydog.com/) and [Sony Interactive Entertainment](https://sonyinteractive.com/en/) from *The Last of Us* franchise.

-This project is **not affiliated with, endorsed by, or associated with Naughty Dog or Sony**.
+This project is **not affiliated with, endorsed by, or associated with** [Naughty Dog](https://www.naughtydog.com/) **or** [Sony Interactive Entertainment](https://sonyinteractive.com/en/).
 No copyright infringement is intended.

-# Requirements to run the game
+## Requirements to run the game

-## Compatibility:
+### Compatibility:

 The newer versions of the game (versions above v1.3.0) are only compatible on windows, however the only version that supports MacOS and Linux is v1.3.0 as that version of the game is a .py file rather than a .exe file.

-## Game requirements for v1.3.0:
+### Game requirements for v1.3.0:

 Once downloaded, extract the ZIP archive and follow these additional steps: